lionelmace/iks-lab/book/connect-to-cloud.md

     ibmcloud login
     ```

+1. Enter your IBMid email and password. {% hint style='tip' %} If you are using a Single-Sign-On authentication with IBMid, use ibmcloud login --sso. {% endhint %}

 1. Select an **Account** and a **Region**.

 1. Once logged in you will see the following message: